Bishop William D. Borders, of the Diocese of Orlando, erected St. Mark the Evangelist on March 11, 1972. (Information on Archbishop Borders)

 Throughout most of the parish’s history, religious women served the parish as religious educators and ministers to the elderly and home-bound.
 In the Fall of 1973, Fr.
 Dolan invited two Adrian Dominicans to the parish, Srs.
 John Baptist Dowd and Claire Daniel Watson (Sr. Jane Irene Hutton followed thereafter), who remained until retiring in 1999.
 They were replaced by two other Adrian’s, Srs.
 Francis Elizabeth and Mary Jean, both of whom remained until the Summer of 2006, when they transferred to their congregation’s regional headquarters in West Palm Beach.

-From the beginning, laity took an active role in parish life.
+From the beginning, laity have taken an active role in parish life.
 Over 250 people volunteered to assist in various ministries in the parish by 1974.
 Early parish organizations included the Thrift Shop, which continues today.
 Throughout its history the parish maintained a considerable ministry to the elderly.
 It serves the sick by visiting the 374-bed Lawnwood Hospital, three nursing homes, and the homebound.

 On July 31, 2018 Fr.
 McNally retired from active ministry.